by Jerry Emanuelson, B.S.E.E.

 Stay away from metal: There is a recommendation to be some distance away from any metal when a HEMP event occurs (assuming there was warning), because very high voltages could be generated.
 Metal can collect E1 HEMP energy, and easily generate high voltages.
 However, the "skin effect" (a term not really derived from the skin of humans or any other animal) means that if a human were touching a large "antenna" during an E1 HEMP event, any current flow would not penetrate into the body.
 Generally E1 HEMP is considered harmless for human bodies.

 The above is what the Metatech report for Oak Ridge National Laboratories had to say about EMP myths.

 Now, here is an expansion on those comments by electronics engineer Jerry Emanuelson of Futurescience, LLC.

 First, though, allow me to make a brief comment about the awful EMP myths generated by movies and television.
 That situation is so bad that the United States Air Force Space Command commissioned Bill Nye, The Science Guy to make a video for the Air Force called "Hollywood vs. EMP."
-Apparently, the Air Force wanted to make sure they had a way to concisely remove popular EMP myths from the minds of those people that we most depend upon to be prepared to deal with the real thing.
+Apparently, the Air Force wanted to make sure they had a way to concisely remove popular EMP myths from the minds of those people that we must depend upon to be prepared to deal with the real thing.
 That video is not available to the public.

 Now, more on common myths: